 Be Safe While Biking

 Utah residents are currently being encouraged to stay home in light of preventing the spread of COVID-19 (Corona Virus).
-Engaging in solo activities like bicycling can provide some relief and prevent cabin fever.
-It can also provide a good source of transportation for those who are in need of essentials like groceries.
-However, it is important to take precautions.
-Bicycle accidents are still very common even though there are fewer people out of the road, the last thing you want is to have to call already overloaded first responders.
+Engaging in solo activities like bicycling can provide some relief and avoid cabin fever.
+It can also provide a good source of transportation for those who require essentials like groceries.
+However, it is essential to take precautions.
+Bicycle accidents are still very common even though fewer people are out on the road; the last thing you want is to have to call already overloaded first responders.
 Requiring medical care for your injuries will also increase your risk of being infected with COVID-19.
 We will provide some safety tips to help you prevent this and protect yourself during these trying times.

 Utah has an active cycling community and hosts numerous events for biking enthusiasts.
 As a result of the coronavirus, these have all been canceled or rescheduled.
 Bicycling on your own remains an option, but you need to take the following precautions: